 - David Liang (2007).
 Acculturation and the help-seeking behaviour of Asian-Canadian gamblers and problem gamblers: Exploring the role of informal sources of help.
 (SSHRC Masters Scholarship; Ontario Problem Gambling Research Centre Doctoral Fellowship; Nominee for the Ontario Governor’s Gold Medal Award)

-Kuo, B. C. H., Granemann, L., Najibzadeh, A., Al-Saadi, R., Dali, M. & Alsmoudi, B. (In press).
+Kuo, B. C. H., Granemann, L., Najibzadeh, A., Al-Saadi, R., Dali, M. & Alsmoudi, B. (2020).
 Examining post-migration social determinants as predictors of mental and physical health of recent Syrian refugees in Canada: Implications for counselling, practice, and research.
 Canadian Journal of Counselling and Psychotherapy.

 Li, Y., Kuo, B. C. H., Chen, P. H., & Lai, N. H. (2020).
 Recovery from anorexia nervosa in contemporary Taiwan: A multiple-case qualitative investigation from a cultural-contextual perspective.
 Transcultural Psychiatry, 0, 1-14.
 DOI: 10.1177/1363461520920327